micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

 ```cpp
 bool eprosima::uxr::CustomEndPoint::add_member<*KIND*>(const std::string& member_name);
 ```
-Allows to dynamically add a new member to the endpoint definition.
+This function allows to dynamically add a new member to the endpoint definition.

 Ir returns ``true`` if the member was correctly added, ``false`` if something went wrong (for example, if the member already exists).